 5 – Black Bomber

 Also called the Snowdonia Original the Little Black Bomber is an extra mature Cheddar cheese obviously made right here in Snowdonia, Wales.
-The thick, black rind is said to be very easily to remove making it one of the best tasting wax covered cheeses in the World.
+The thick, black rind is said to be very easy to remove making it one of the best tasting wax covered cheeses in the World.

 4 – The Poacher